LISTING OF TURBO WARRANTS ISSUED BY MORGAN STANLEY & CO. INTERNATIONAL PLC

 4

-Pomerantz Law Firm Announces the Filing of a Class Action against Allergan plc. and Certain Officers – AGN
+MONDAY DEADLINE ALERT: The Schall Law Firm Announces the Filing of a Class Action Lawsuit Against Ribbon Communications, Inc. and Encourages Investors with Losses in Excess of $100,000 to Contact the Firm

 5

-Note: UPDATE: DISYS’ Announced Acquisition of Princeton Information Solidifies Company’s Growth in Financial Sector